The latest from the Political Grapevine:

 Scalia Didn't Say That?

-It turns out the uproar over comments by Supreme Court Justice Antonin Scalia last week was based on a distorted quote.
+It turns out the uproar over comments by Supreme Court Justice Antonin Scalia (search) last week was based on a distorted quote.

 The Harvard Crimson quoted Scalia as saying at an on-campus event, "I take the position that sexual orgies eliminate social tensions and ought to be encouraged."